MatiasDiBernardo/Z-Plane_Visualizer/README.md

 - Display and move poles/zeros: The user can select and choose the position of zero or pole in the Z plane.
 With the symmetry option active, all the poles and zeros selected or moved are attached to their symmetric par with respect to the imaginary axes.

 - Order: The order of the poles/zeros can be modified with the mouse wheel up to increse or down to decrease.
 It supports up to order 4.
-The color of the zero/pole change with the order.increase
+The color of the zero/pole change with the order.

 - Information: Holding the cursor over a pole or zero displays information about the position, symmetry and order.